larryg510/Chronicle/README.md

 *	Lawrence "KLIM" Kim
 *	Kara "Karebear" Shen
 *	Jessica "PO" Xu
-*	Our interns are the best
+*	Our interns are the best.
+Woo!!